 Evaluate What Industries Have the Highest Growth Potential

 The industry you worked in before you got laid off or furloughed may not be the industry you work in next.
-Are you in an industry that will be struggling until a vaccine will be created?
-Or, are you in an industry which should bounce back quickly once shelter in place is lifted?
+Are you in an industry that is currently experiencing a lot of layoffs?
+Or, are you in an industry that is desperately trying to hire talent?
 You can still find opportunities to do what you love, but you may have to switch industries in the short term.
-The industries with the lowest risk right now are those that are considered essential such as IT, e-commerce and distribution of essential items like food.

 Know Your Skill Set